ahgl/ahgl-site/README.md

 - greenlet
 - cython

-Use easy\_install to install them in the virtual environment:
+Use easy_install to install them in the virtual environment:

     $ easy_install "filename.exe"

-Remove the line "lxml==2.3" from ahgl/requirements/project.txt before continuing to the next step
+Remove the line `lxml==2.3` from `ahgl/requirements.txt` before continuing to the next step.

 ### 2. Create a local settings file